 2011

-Discussions began in 2008, three years before the announcement of the console’s development.
+Discussions began in 2008, three years before the console’s development was announced.
 The creators would gather over a cup of coffee and contemplate the project.
 This led them to associate the console with a café, and during the development stage, they named it Project Café.

-The name also conveyed the communicative capabilities of the new console, which was meant to bring people together.
-It indicated the involvement of a large number of people in the development of the product concept.
+The name also conveyed the new console’s communicative capabilities, intended to bring people together.
+It indicated the involvement of a large number of people in developing the product concept.

 2011

-When the product was presented at an exhibition but not yet released for mass production, it acquired a permanent logo: the inscription Wii and a blue square with the letter U.
+When the product was presented at an exhibition but had not yet been released for mass production, it acquired a permanent logo: the inscription “Wii” and a blue square with the letter “U”.

 The name Wii was conceived for the first console, which was released in 2006.
 It has several interpretations:

-• A word similar in sound to “we,” with the two i’s representing two players interacting with each other.
+- A word similar in sound to “we,” with the two is used to represent two players interacting.
 The company itself gave this explanation.

 The letter U in the blue square represents the device itself, the computer monitor, or the console.
-The symbol was an abbreviation of universal, as the console allowed for standalone play or connecting with a computer.
+The symbol was an abbreviation for universal, as the console supported both standalone play and connection to a computer.
 Additionally, the letter sounded like the English word “you,” and when combined with “we,” it conveyed the possibility of multiple players playing together.

 2012 – 2017

-After the model entered mass production, the appearance of the logo remained unchanged.
-Only the blue hue of the square was slightly intensified to make the logo brighter and more attractive.
+After the model entered mass production, the logo’s appearance remained unchanged.
+Only the square’s blue hue was slightly intensified to make the logo brighter and more attractive.

 Font and Colors